Bhuvaneshwar-Naidu/DF_Lab/Exp_8_StegExpose.md

 1. Visit the **StegExpose GitHub page** and download the `.jar` file.
 2. Ensure **Java** is installed on your system.
 If not, download it from [Oracle’s official website](https://www.oracle.com/java/technologies/javase-downloads.html).
 3. Place the `StegExpose.jar` file in your working directory (e.g., `C:\DF\StegExpose\`).
+4. Or you run it online, using any Steganography tools available online.
 <img width="971" height="650" alt="1" src="https://github.com/user-attachments/assets/5150500a-ebe2-42b8-8a06-f9580a65b74d" />

 ---